-However according to most theories put forth by early 20th century historians relate to how such patriarchs (and matriarchs) were possibly based on composite personalities from the 2nd millennium BC, thus corresponding to the Bronze Age.
+However, most theories put forth by early 20th-century historians relate to how such patriarchs (and matriarchs) were possibly based on composite personalities from the 2nd millennium BC, thus corresponding to the Bronze Age.
 To that end, some scholars suggest that the Book of Genesis may have confused Ur and Ura, with the latter being a Bronze Age city near Harran, northern Mesopotamia.
 Other theories advocate that the confusion may have occurred from the names of cities like Urkesh, Urartu, and Urfa.

 On the other hand, the great city of Ur itself may have gradually fallen into disarray due to the constant trickles of migration of its population to the other parts of Mesopotamia and Canaan.
 Once again reverting to the latter, the Book of Genesis clearly mentions how Abraham made his way to Canaan from his original homeland.

 Now a few late 20th-century scholars (including Thomas L. Thompson and John Van Seters) have presented their hypotheses regarding how many of the Biblical texts reflect the social conditions prevalent in the 1st millennium BC, corresponding to the Iron Age.
 Simply put, Abraham (or at least his historical counterpart) may have been born in the Iron Age, and his settling in the land of Canaan possibly reflected the migratory pattern of many Ur emigrants.